billthefarmer/scope/README.md

 screen, touch the help icon.

 ### Settings
 The audio input source may be selected.
 Some of the selections will not be available, depending on the device.
 The fill option selects spectrum trace fill.
 The hold option selects spectrum trace hold.
 The screen option will stop the screen turning off.
+The window option selects the window used for the spectrum fft function.
 The theme option selects the app theme.
 The about item shows the version and copyright.